techascent/tvm-clj/examples/box-blur.md

 # An Introduction To The Tensor Virtual Machine

-The Tensor Virtual Machine, or [TVM](https://github.com/dmlc/tvm) is a system built on top of the [Halide](https://github.com/halide/Halide) compiler.
+The Tensor Virtual Machine, or [TVM](https://github.com/dmlc/tvm) is a system for dynamically generating extremely high performance numeric code.
 Today we will be using [clojure](https://github.com/tech-ascent/tvm-clj) bindings to explore what exactly is going on.

 We will be using material from datatype, native-pointers, opencv, and high-performance-compilers.
-If you haven't read those then the magic behind the scenes won't make any sense but I think this post is still digestable without those sections.
+If you haven't read those then the magic behind the scenes won't make any sense but we are hoping this post is still digestable without those sections.

 Our motivating example is a 3x3 box blur algorithm.
 This is a simple enough algorithm